Pennebaker/craftcms-thearchitect/README.md

 2. Go to Settings &gt; Plugins from your Craft control panel and enable the `generator` plugin

 An `example.json` file is provided

+## JSON Schema
+The example / syntax schemas are located on the [Repo's Wiki](https://github.com/Pennebaker/craftcms-generator/wiki)